-- 1. Have your local mechanic inspect your:
+- 1 Have your local mechanic inspect your:

-- Radiator

-- Tires (including your spare)
+- Radiator Tires, including your spare

-- Belts

-- Brakes

-- Hoses

-- es Lights
+- Belts Brakes Hoses Lights Fluids

-- 2. Do not load your vehicle so much that it limits your visibility.
-You should be able to see out of all your windows.
+- 2 Do not load your vehicle so much that it limits your visibility.
+You should be able to see out of all your windows and mirrors.

-- 3. Don't drive while exhausted.
-Take frequent breaks from driving.
+- 3 Take frequent breaks from driving.

 By following these recommendations and using some common sense, your trip to Burning Man should be safe and smooth.
 Basic information on driving safety can be obtained from your state Department of Motor Vehicles.